Table of Contents

 The cerebellum can also be divided into three more sections.
 These are the central vermis (cerebellar worm), the nodulus located in the lower part of the vermis and the flocculus located to the side of the nodulus.
 The nodulus and flocculus are jointly referred to as the lobus flocculonodularis.

 The vermis connects the two cerebellar hemispheres, whereby each hemisphere can be divided into three lobes.
 These are – along with the lobus flocculonodularis – the lobus anterior and the lobus posterior.

-The fissura prima is located between the lobus anterior and the lobus posterior.
-Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolaterales, which separates the lobus posterior from the lobus flocculonodularis.
+The fissura prima is located between the two lobes.
+Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolateralis, which separates the lobus posterior from the lobus flocculonodularis.

 Depending on its function, the cerebellum can also be divided into three entities.
 These are the vestibulocerebellum, the spinocerebellum and the pontocerebellum.
-The names of these three entities stem from the main portion of the afferents that enter each respective entity.
+Their names stem from the main portion of the afferents that enter each respective entity.

 The vestibulocerebellum draws most of its afferents from the vestibular system, and in its area corresponds to the lobus flocculonodularis.
 The spinocerebellum primarily receives its afferents from the spinal cord and consists of the cerebellar vermis and the surrounding areas.
 The afferents from the pontine nuclei are drawn to the pontocerebellum, which consists of the two cerebellar hemispheres.

 The efferents and afferents of the cerebellum pass through the three cerebellar peduncles, i.e., the pedunculus cerebellaris superior, medius and inferior.